dh-developer/interview/React/Interview Questions.md

 ### ES5 vs ES6

 What are the advantages and disadvantages of using one or the other?
 Include notes about default props, initial state, PropTypes, and DisplayName.
-[See ES5 vs ES6 doc]
+[ES5 vs ES6.md]

 ### React-Router library